dzufferey/scala-smtlib-interface/README.md

 ## TODO

-We need a better support for overloading (Int vs Real) and variadic functions (and, or, ...).
+* better support for overloading (Int vs Real)
-Right now, the library will complain when it see some Real and variadic functions (it should work though).
+* better support for variadic functions (and, or, ...) from the typing perspective Right now, the library will complain when it see some Real and variadic functions (it should work though).